valendesigns/option-tree/readme.txt

 = 2.3.2 =
 * Hotfix - Fixed an issue with the `ot_create_media_post` function creating multiple `option-tree` posts.
+* Hotfix - Change the icon used by the layout management option type to differentiate it from the edit button.
+* Hotfix - Suppress PHP warning in the Background option type "Invalid argument supplied for foreach()".
+Contributors via github @tomkwok.

 = 2.3.1 =
 * Hotfix - Fixed a bug with the Gallery option type that would show attachments in the media window when none had been added yet.